How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 The most important characteristic of drainage pipes is the type of perforation.
 It can be either partial or complete, made around the circumference.
 The second option is preferable - such pipes are characterized by higher rigidity.

 Advice.
-For efficient operation of the system, choose perforated pipes with a hole diameter in the walls of at least 5 mm.
+For efficient work systems, choose perforated pipes with a hole diameter in the walls of at least 5 mm.

-The diameter of drainage corrugated pipes can be presented in four versions: 63 mm, 110 mm, 160 m and 200 mm.
-The most demanded by right are lines with a diameter of 110 mm - they guarantee the passage of 7 liters of liquid in 1 second and have a relatively small weight, so they are easy to install.
+The diameter of corrugated drainage pipes can be presented in four options: 63 mm, 110 mm, 160 m and 200 mm.
+The most popular lines are rightfully with a diameter of 110 mm - they guarantee the passage of 7 liters of liquid in 1 second and are relatively light in weight, so they are easy to install.

-Another criterion for the classification of drainage mains - the presence or absence of a geotextile - will be considered separately, since it requires a more detailed study.
-So, why are pipes reinforced with geofabric and is it possible to do without it?
+We will consider another criterion for the classification of drainage mains - the presence or absence of geotextile - separately, since it requires a more detailed study.
+So, why are pipes reinforced with geotextile and is it possible to do without it?

-If the system is set up on a site with gravel soil, you can safely use standard pipes without geotextile, as the risk of clogging the drainage with silt, sand and other dirt is reduced here.
-But on all other types of soil, especially on sandy, loamy and clayey, it is simply impossible to do without a filtering material, otherwise a rapid layering of dirt cannot be avoided on the inner walls of the highways, which will provoke a significant decrease in their performance.
+If the system is being installed on an area with crushed stone soil, you can safely use standard pipes without geofabric, since here the risk of clogging the drainage with silt, sand and other dirt is reduced.
+But on all other types of soil, especially sandy, loamy and clayey soils, it is simply impossible to do without a filter material, otherwise a rapid layer of dirt cannot be avoided on the internal walls of the highways, which will provoke a significant decrease in their performance.

-The use of geotextile as a drainage filter is due to a whole range of its advantages:
+The use of geofabric as a drainage filter is due to its wide range of advantages:

-• elasticity - does not tear even under increased mechanical stress;
+• elasticity – does not tear even under increased mechanical loads;

 • strength - the material is not afraid of insects and rodents;

-Geofabric prevents dirt from entering the drainage system
+Geotextile prevents dirt from penetrating the drainage system

 Now is the time to consider how to properly lay corrugated perforated pipes with geotextile - we will divide the installation process into two stages.

-Stage number 1: Preparation and organization of the water intake
+Stage No. 1: Preparation and organization of the water intake

-The arrangement of the drainage system begins with the preparation of the main installation materials - pipes and geotextile.
-To calculate the required footage of materials, first determine where the highways will run and perform a working layout of the site.
+The arrangement of the drainage system begins with the preparation of the main installation materials - pipes and geofabric.
+To calculate the required footage of materials, first determine where the highways will pass and carry out working markings of the area.

-Next, move on to creating a water intake. must be located in the lowest zone of the site to ensure the rapid movement of fluid to the receiver.
+Next, proceed to creating a water intake. must be located in the lowest zone of the site to ensure rapid movement of liquid to the receiver.
 As a well, you can use any container made of a material that does not react with water and its impurities: concrete, plastic, galvanized steel.
-Choose the dimensions of the container depending on the area of the area to be dried and the level of its moisture content.
+Select the dimensions of the container depending on the area of the area to be drained and its level of moisture.

 Important!
 The well must be sealed and have a lid.

-The water intake well is buried in the ground - for this, a suitable hole must be dug in the intended place and fixed with a sand and gravel cushion.
-If the container is very large, for its stability, you can additionally pour a shallow cement foundation.
+The well-water intake is buried in the ground - to do this, you need to dig a suitable hole in the intended place and secure it with a sand-crushed stone cushion.
+If the container is very large, for its stability you can additionally fill in a shallow cement foundation.

 Drainage installation

-To prevent the well from overflowing and flooding the site, you need to consider a water disposal system.
-There are several options here: the liquid can be diverted to a storm sewer or to an open drain, or it can be used for various household and technical needs.
+To prevent the well from overflowing and flooding the area, you need to consider a water disposal system.
+There are several options: the liquid can be drained into storm sewer or to an open drain, or can be used for various economic and technical needs.

 Stage 2: Digging trenches and laying pipes

-At this stage, all work on the organization of the drainage system must be carried out according to a clear algorithm:
+At this stage, all work on organizing the drainage system must be carried out according to a clear algorithm:

 Important!
 The trenches should have a bottom slope of 5-10 degrees towards the water intake.

-• At the bottom of the trenches, pour a sand cushion no more than 10 cm and compact it.
-Adjust the slope of the trench if necessary.
+• Place a sand cushion of no more than 10 cm at the bottom of the trenches and compact it.
+If necessary, adjust the angle of the trench.

-• Lay the geotextile on the sand.
-Lead its edges onto the walls of the trench, so that later the material covers all the layers of drainage.
+• Lay geofabric on the sand.
+Bring its edges onto the walls of the trench so that the material subsequently covers all layers of drainage.

 • Place a layer of crushed stone on the geofabric.
-Granite crushed stone of the middle fraction is best suited - it is resistant to erosion.
+Best fit granite crushed stone middle fraction - it is resistant to erosion.

-• Start laying the prepared drainage corrugated pipes on the rubble.
-Connect separate sections of highways using adapters and tees.
+• Begin laying prepared drainage corrugated pipes on the crushed stone.
+Connect individual sections of highways using adapters and tees.
 Connect the side elements to the central pipe, which goes to the water inlet.
 If the area to be drained is very large, install inspection wells every 50 m along the main line - they will facilitate the maintenance of the drainage system.
-Choose plastic wells with lattice covers - they are the easiest to install and use.
+Choose plastic wells with lattice covers - they are the easiest to install and subsequently use.

-• After the pipes are laid, backfill them with another layer of crushed stone and cover them with the remaining edges of the geotextile.
+• After laying the pipes is complete, fill them with another layer of crushed stone and cover them with the remaining edges of the geofabric.

 • Fill the trenches with a mixture of sand and soil.

-Without a doubt, corrugated perforated pipes in combination with geotextile are one of the most effective options for arranging a drainage system in a site with high groundwater.
-Such pipes are reliable, durable and, as you can see, relatively easy to install, so you can do it yourself with the installation of the system, if you first study all the above details of the process.
+Without a doubt, corrugated perforated pipes in combination with geofabric are one of the most effective variations of arranging a drainage system in an area with high groundwater.
+Such pipes are reliable, durable and, as you can see, relatively easy to install, so you can easily handle the installation of the system yourself if you first study all the above-mentioned intricacies of the process.

 How to choose a drainage pipe: video